Inflammatory Bowel Disease Fellowship Program

-After completion of the advanced IBD fellowship, trainees should be capable of evaluating and managing complicated patients with ulcerative colitis and Crohn’s disease to determine: diagnosis, indications for endoscopy/radiography, indications for medical therapy and appropriate therapeutic monitoring, indications for surgery and post-surgical management, management of IBD during pregnancy, and other specialized cases.
+After completion of the Inflammatory Bowel Disease fellowship, trainees should be capable of evaluating and managing complicated patients with ulcerative colitis and Crohn’s disease to determine: diagnosis, indications for endoscopy/radiography, indications for medical therapy and appropriate therapeutic monitoring, indications for surgery and post-surgical management, management of IBD during pregnancy and other specialized cases.

 Learn more via the information below.

 Educational activities will be adapted to individual trainees’ backgrounds and interests.
 The advanced fellow will participate in all didactic conferences.
 The weekly core curriculum offers a mixture of journal clubs, didactic lectures, case conferences, and outside speaker conferences.
 There is also a separate multidisciplinary conference dedicated to reviewing diagnostic radiology and pathology cases as they relate to inflammatory bowel disease.

 Trainees will be expected to attend multiple half day outpatient clinics a week, and to be actively involved in the continuing care of the outpatients that they see or are otherwise assigned.
 Advanced fellows will also participate on inpatient IBD service on various months throughout the year.
 Inpatient service will involve daily attending faculty ward rounds and thorough documentation of clinical decision making and management plans.
 Advanced fellows will perform supervised endoscopic procedures pertaining to the diagnosis or treatment of IBD.
 Advanced fellows will review pathology material pertaining to cases with GI pathology faculty, review radiographic procedures with radiology faculty and participate in co-management of surgical patients with faculty from the department of surgery.
 Advanced fellows will be expected to follow, longitudinally, with faculty supervision, patients who are evaluated in outpatient clinics and after hospitalization.